AnurAK1/AI0-Machine-Learning/README.md

 ##### 🔦Data transformation
 The dataset contains extreme values for prices, so standardization is applied to normalize the data and reduce variations.

+#### 💡Feature Engineering
+Created new features for better understanding the data and reducing the complexities in the dataset.
+New features indentified might also help in increasing the performance of the model.
+Some of the exmaples of features that was created was car model_type(identifies the car model age), changing the transmission to number of cynlinders, Type of tansmission and Engine to HP and Number of liters etc.